39 great paddle trails

 - Comerong Island

-Comerong Island is home to a nature reserve which protects remarkable mangrove forests, abundant oysters in important reefs and productive farms, scores of native shorebirds, and one of Australia’s largest summer gatherings of migratory wading birds.
+Comerong Island is home to a nature reserve that protects remarkable mangrove forests, abundant oysters in important reefs and productive farms, scores of native shorebirds, and one of Australia’s largest summer gatherings of migratory wading birds.
 It’s a great place to disappear for a few hours.

 - Crookhaven River